There’s nothing better in the hot summer weather than inviting all your friends around to your house for a nice barbecue dinner.

 - It has a built-in stainless steel thermometer with a ‘smoke zone’.
 This indicates the ideal temperature for you to cook food at for optimum smoky flavor.

-Best Smoker for Beginners
+Best Smoker for Beginners in 2021

 - Cuisinart COS-224 Smoker

 - 19.3 x 18.1 x 38.6 inches